Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Nonequilibrium dynamical structure factor

-As for the spin response, the detailed effects of the different pumps are best seen by considering cuts at fixed wave vectors.
-Figs.~\ref{fig:compare_rungs_vs_legs_quench_cuts_charge_PIPI} and~\ref{fig:compare_rungs_vs_legs_quench_cuts_charge_PI0} show cuts through the charge response at fixed $\mathbf{k}$.
-Similar to the spin dynamics, the equilibrium charge response at both $(\pi,\pi)$ and at $(0,\pi)$ appears as a resolution limited peak (except for a small feature close to $\omega=6$ for $k_y=\pi$).
+{ As in the case of the spin response, the detailed effects of the different pumps in the charge sector are best seen by considering cuts at fixed wave vectors.} Figs.~\ref{fig:compare_rungs_vs_legs_quench_cuts_charge_PIPI} and~\ref{fig:compare_rungs_vs_legs_quench_cuts_charge_PI0} show cuts through the charge response at fixed $\mathbf{k}$.
+Similar to the spin dynamics, the equilibrium charge response at both $(\pi,\pi)$ and at {$(\pi,0)$} appears as a resolution limited peak (except for a small feature close to $\omega=6$ for $k_y=\pi$).
 Pumping suppresses this peak and makes it asymmetric, as well as producing a strong low-energy, intraband response.
-The energetically similar $A_0=0.45$ leg direction, and $A_0=1$ rung direction pumps lead to a very similar suppression of the interband response at $\omega \sim 10$.
-However, there is pump anisotropy visible in the intraband response that develops.
-Figs.~\ref{fig:compare_rungs_vs_legs_quench_cuts_charge_PIPI} and~\ref{fig:compare_rungs_vs_legs_quench_cuts_charge_PI0} show that the rung pump produces a weaker response at $\mathbf{k}=(0,\pi)$ than at $\mathbf{k}=(\pi,\pi)$ with an asymmetric energy profile that differs qualitatively between the two wave vectors.
-In comparison, the $A_0=0.45$ leg direction pump produces a very similar post pump response in terms of intensity and shape at both $k_y=\pi$ and $k_y=0$.
+The energetically similar $A_0=0.45$ leg{-}direction, and $A_0=1$ rung{-}direction pumps lead to { similar} suppression of the interband response at $\omega \sim 10$ { for $(\pi,\pi)$ (see Fig.~\ref{fig:compare_rungs_vs_legs_quench_cuts_charge_PIPI}).} However, there is pump anisotropy visible in the intraband response that develops.
+Figs.~\ref{fig:compare_rungs_vs_legs_quench_cuts_charge_PIPI} and~\ref{fig:compare_rungs_vs_legs_quench_cuts_charge_PI0} show that the rung pump produces a weaker response at {$\mathbf{k}=(\pi,0)$} than at $\mathbf{k}=(\pi,\pi)$ with an asymmetric energy profile that differs qualitatively between the two wave vectors.
+In comparison, the $A_0=0.45$ leg{-}direction pump produces a very similar post pump response in terms of intensity and shape at both $k_y=\pi$ and $k_y=0$.